 There is no onward appeal of an IPAT decision on the Dublin Regulation, however, judicial review of the decision could be sought.
 There has been a long running issue over the remit of the IPAT's appeal and whether they can apply the sovereignty clause under Article 17 themselves.
-These cases are pending at time of writing, however, in November 2017, the High Court referred a number of questions to the Court of Justice of the European Union (CJEU) on the application of the Dublin Regulation including on the issue of application of Article 17.
+In November 2017, the High Court referred a number of questions to the Court of Justice of the European Union (CJEU) on the application of the Dublin Regulation including on the issue of application of Article 17.

-Some of the questions referred include: whether the words "determining Member State" in the Dublin III Regulation includes a state exercising an Article 17 function and whether the functions of a Member State under Article 6 (best interests of the child) include the discretion under Article 17 not to transfer.
-The CJEU delivered its ruling in January 2019 and stated that Member States are free to entrust to different authorities the task of applying the criteria defined by that Regulation relating to the determination of the Member State responsible and the task of applying the discretionary clause set out in that Regulation.71 The Court of Appeal, considered this issue in the case N.V.U & Ors -v- The Refugee Appeals Tribunal & Ors72.
+Some of the questions referred included: whether the words "determining Member State" in the Dublin III Regulation includes a state exercising an Article 17 function and whether the functions of a Member State under Article 6 (best interests of the child) include the discretion under Article 17 not to transfer.
+The CJEU delivered its ruling in January 2019 and stated that Member States are free to entrust to different authorities the task of applying the criteria defined by that Regulation relating to the determination of the Member State responsible and the task of applying the discretionary clause set out in that Regulation.103 The Court of Appeal, considered this issue in the case N.V.U & Ors -v- The Refugee Appeals Tribunal & Ors104.
 Justice Baker stated, in a judgment delivered in June 2019, that she was not persuaded that the arguments made by the Irish Government that justify a departure from the plain meaning of the Irish Regulations of 2014, and that the jurisdiction to exercise the discretion to assume jurisdiction for which provision is made in article 17(1) is in a suitable case one that may be exercised by the determining body, now IPO and IPAT.
-This decision is under appeal and will be heard by the Irish Supreme Court at the end of June 2020.